ibm-cloud-docs/vpc/vsi_is_create_instance.md

           ```
           {: pre}

-          This command returns the identifier of each image offering and the identifier of the private catalog where the image resides.
-Save the `offering_id` and `catalog_id` in variables, which will be used later to provision an instance.
+          This command returns the identifier of each image offering and the identifier of the private catalog where the image is.
+Save the `offering_id` and `catalog_id` in variables, which are used later to provision an instance.

           ```sh
           offering_id=6bf79f7b-de48-4ce8-8cae-866b376f2889